by Simone Stolzoff

 The research in it is good, with a variety of case studies from different places and contexts that make strong points.

-It kinda brings me to an insight from the book Thinking, Fast and Slow by Daniel Kahneman: we should think twice in this case about where our happiness lies and what we really want to chase in life.
+It kinda brings me to an insight from the book Thinking, Fast and Slow by Daniel Kahneman: we should think twice about where our happiness lies and what we really want to chase in life.

 Read the book to learn more.